platform-experience/serviceportal-best-practice/README.md

 ## Components

-  Angular 1.5 brings the new `.component()` helper method, which allows developers to write in an Angular 2 style and makes upgrading to Angular 2 an easier task.
-Here are the advantages from the Angular documentation:
+  AngularJS 1.5 brings the new `.component()` helper method, which allows developers to write in a modern Angular style and makes upgrading to the new framework an easier task.
+Here are the advantages from the AngularJS documentation:

-  * simpler configuration than plain directives
+  > * simpler configuration than plain directives
-  * promote sane defaults and best practices
+  > * promote sane defaults and best practices
-  * optimized for component-based architecture
+  > * optimized for component-based architecture
-  * writing component directives will make it easier to upgrade to Angular 2
+  > * writing component directives will make it easier to upgrade to Angular

   ```javascript
   (function() {